 Burrowing owl (Athene cunicularia) is a CDFW Species of Special Concern.
 Its habitat includes coastal prairie, coastal scrub, Great Basin grassland, Great Basin scrub, Mojave desert scrub, Sonoran desert scrub, and valley and foothill grassland.
 This species is typically found in open and dry annual or perennial grasslands, deserts, and scrublands characterized by low-growing vegetation.
 It is a subterranean nester and is dependent upon burrowing mammals, most notably the California ground squirrel.
-A habitat assessment determined that no suitable habitat for this species is present on the project site.
-The project site is heavily disturbed with sandy soils that are not suitable for burrowing.
-Further, no suitable burrows or ground squirrel activity were noted during the habitat assessment.
+Potential habitat for this species is present on the project site.
+Focused surveys for this species were conducted on the project site (Appendix E).
+Although suitable habitat occurs on the project site, this species was not observed during focused surveys.
 This species is not present.